 What if I have questions during my treatment?

-Good news: byte has some of the best customer support out there.
-They assign each customer with a personal advisor who knows your case and is available to address questions and concerns throughout your treatment.
+Byte assigns each customer with a personal advisor who knows your case and is available to address questions and concerns throughout your treatment.

 Can I get a refund for my aligners?